-Anyone with an interest in Buddhist culture will be fascinated by this 10-day adventure into the heart of Bhutan, the only country in the world that measures its well-being in GNH Gross National Happiness.
-On a 10-day adventure across this bastion of Buddhist culture, explore remote mountain villages and shrines in the mountains.
-Climb magnificent heights to the cliff-side Taktsang Monastery, 900m (2,953 ft) above the valley floor.
+Find out what lights up the faces of the residents of Bhutan, the only country in the world that measures its well-being in GNH — Gross National Happiness.
+On a 10-day adventure across this bastion of Buddhist culture, explore remote mountain villages and shrines and climb magnificent heights to the cliff-side Taktsang Monastery, 900 metres (2,953 feet) above the valley floor.
 Amid the soaring peaks and cultural delights of this ancient place, discover your own capacity for happiness.